mozilla/ai-guide/templates/content/ai-basics/index.md

 {% set slides = [
-  { "alt": "Tokenization Visualization","title": "Tokenization", "description": "<p>The LLM starts by breaking down the input text, or 'prompt', into smaller pieces known as tokens.</p>", "image": "/img/ai/carousels/how-llm-works/tokenization.jpg"}, { "alt": "Embedding Visualization","title": "Embedding", "description": "<p>Next, each token is converted into a numerical representation through a process called embedding.</p>", "image": "/img/ai/carousels/how-llm-works/embedding.jpg"}, { "alt": "Self-attention Visualization","title": "Self-attention", "description": "<p>The model then adds additional information to these vectors to account for the order of words in the input.
-Self attention mechanisms allow the model to create context-aware representations of each word.</p>", "image": "/img/ai/carousels/how-llm-works/self-attention.jpg"}, { "alt": "Decoding Visualization","title": "Decoding", "description": "<p>The LLM Decoder will take the output and use it to predict the next token in the sequence.</p>", "image": "/img/ai/carousels/how-llm-works/decoding.jpg"}, { "alt": "Output Visualization","title": "Output", "description": "<p>Finally, the model generates a response.</p>", "image": "/img/ai/carousels/how-llm-works/output.jpg"}
+  { "alt": "Tokenization Visualization","title": "Tokenization", "description": "<p>The LLM starts by breaking down the input text, or 'prompt', into smaller pieces known as tokens.</p>", "image": "/img/ai/carousels/how-llm-works/tokenization.jpg"}, { "alt": "Embedding Visualization","title": "Embedding", "description": "<p>Next, each token is converted into a numerical representation through a process called embedding.</p>", "image": "/img/ai/carousels/how-llm-works/embedding.jpg"}, { "alt": "Self-attention Visualization","title": "Self-attention", "description": "<p>The model then adds information to these vectors to account for the order of words in the input.
+Self attention mechanisms allow the model to create context-aware representations of each word.</p>", "image": "/img/ai/carousels/how-llm-works/self-attention.jpg"}, { "alt": "Decoding Visualization","title": "Decoding", "description": "<p>The LLM Decoder will take the prior word sequence and contextual representation and use it to predict the next token in the sequence.</p>", "image": "/img/ai/carousels/how-llm-works/decoding.jpg"}, { "alt": "Output Visualization","title": "Output", "description": "<p>Finally, the model generates new tokens, and repeats until final response back.</p>", "image": "/img/ai/carousels/how-llm-works/output.jpg"}
 ]
 %}
 {{imageCards(slides,orientation)}}